olulesi/sei-project-1/README.md

 We were given the freedom to change the theme and alter the concept.
 I wanted to create a version of tetris that hasn’t been made before so I decided to create a PaPer Tetris game.

+You can find a live version of the app here:  [Paper Tetris](https://olulesi.github.io/sei-project-1/)

 ## Brief